BrianInGermany/mainandwine/index.md

 ## [**Join on Telegram**](https://t.me/mainandwine)
 - We use Telegram for group-functionality and data-protection reasons.
   - We are not crazies. :D
-  - Also consider joining our separate [Events! board](https://t.me/ofenglishspeakers) on Telegram

 ## Next Events